- About Us

 Learn how Rasmussen University has evolved over the decades, what’s fueled student development and how we continue to meet the needs of a changing workforce.

 It’s a new century, and Walter Rasmussen has noticed a market need for the growing business class.
-He opens the Rasmussen Practical School of Business in Stillwater, Minnesota.
+He opens the Rasmussen Practical School of Business in St. Paul, Minnesota.

 The women's suffrage movement leads to big changes.
 Women are becoming a growing force in the workplace—and sitting alongside men in classes.